ALEX PECK MEDICAL AND SURGICAL ANTIQUES ARCHIVES

 ________________________________

-These two diagnostic percussion hammers were used by Elliott C. Cutler, M.D.
+These two antique diagnostic percussion hammers were used by Elliott C. Cutler, M.D.
 (1888-1947), Mosely Professor of Surgery at Harvard Medical School.
 Cutler made cardiac surgery history when he was the first to operate successfully upon a human heart valve in 1923.
 He followed Harvey Cushing as surgeon-in-chief at Brigham in 1932.
 Cutler held the post of chief surgical consultant to the military in the European Theater during World War II.
 The top instrument is known as Curschmann's, and it has ivorine scales on the handle.
 At the bottom is Niemayer's percussor, and it has an ebony handle.

 _______________________________________________